 In general, the symptoms of a nontuberculous mycobacteria (NTM) infection are like those of other lung infections, such as bronchitis and pneumonia.
 They can include coughing, shortness of breath, fatigue, and weight loss .

 However, nontuberculous mycobacteria infections tend to be more protracted than other lung infections, often lasting for months or even years.
-In some cases, nontuberculous mycobacteria infections can become chronic and require long-term treatment.
+In some cases, nontuberculous mycobacteria infections can become chronic and require being treated long-term.

 Nontuberculous mycobacteria infections can also cause other respiratory problems, such as pulmonary nodules (small growths in the lungs) and cavitary lesions (enlarged air spaces in the lungs).
 These respiratory complications can lead to further symptoms, such as chest pain and difficulty breathing.